Embedding in Recommender Systems: A Survey: Graph based Embedding

-\textbf{Surveys.} Unlike our discussion focusing on learning graph embedding in recommender systems, Wang et al.~\cite{wang2020graph} focuses on the design of graph neural networks in different types of graph structures, while they do not consider the application of hypergraphs in recommender systems.
-Gao et al.~\cite{gao2021graph} focuses on the application of graph neural networks in different recommender scenarios such as sequence recommendation and multi-behavior recommendation.
+\textbf{Surveys.} Unlike our discussion focusing on learning graph embedding in recommender systems, Wang et al.~\cite{wang2020graph} focus on the design of graph neural networks in different types of graph structures, while they do not consider the application of hypergraphs in recommender systems.
+Gao et al.~\cite{gao2021graph} focus on the application of graph neural networks in different recommender scenarios such as sequence recommendation and multi-behavior recommendation.
+Embeddings from static graphs can result in uninteresting recommendations for users.
+While PGE~\cite{li2017learning} considers temporal decay for item weights, it still treats graphs as static and overlooks evolving network structures.
+Leveraging dynamic graph neural networks~\cite{manessi2020dynamic,you2022roland} for effective recommender system applications is a critical area for future exploration.